- Launched on Prime Video on September 1

 - Johann Myers as Padan Fain

-Dónal Finn (Cursed) has replaced Mat Cauthon as the actor responsible for portraying Barney Harris.
-In September 2021, we reported Harris was no longer part of the cast.
-No reason has been given for his departure.
-Meanwhile, of the series' supporting cast members that we haven't listed above, Kate Fleetword’s Liandrin and Kae Alexander’s Min Farshaw might be back.
+Nine of the first 10 actors reprise their respective roles from season 1.
+Dónal Finn (Cursed) has replaced Mat Cauthon as Barney Harris.
+In September 2021, we reported Harris was no longer part of the cast, but no reason has given for his departure.
+Finn exclusively told TechRadar viewers would see an "exciting" and "clear continuation" of the character this season.

 Ceara Coveney – in her first major acting role – will portray a hugely significant character in Elayne Trakand.
-In the novels, Elayne is Queen of Andor and Cairhien, and one of the most powerful Aes Sedai.
+In the novels, Elayne is the eventual Queen of Andor and Cairhien, and one of the most powerful Aes Sedai of all-time.

-Natasha O’Keeffe (Misfits, Filth) and Meera Syal (Paddington 2, Doctor Who) have also been cast in undisclosed roles.
-Rafe Judkins has teased that they’ll portray "two of the most important characters".
-Additionally, Ayoola Smart (Killing Eve) has been cast as Aviendha (opens in new tab), a Wise One from the Nine Valleys sept and one of Rand's love interests.
+Meera Syal (Paddington 2, Doctor Who) will play Verin Mathwin, an Aes Sedai of the Brown Ajah (per Nerdist) who has a big part to play in The Great Hunt.
+Ayoola Smart (Killing Eve, Cocaine Bear) has been cast as Aviendha, a Wise One from the Nine Valleys sept and one of Rand's love interests.

 Potential season 2 cast spoilers follow.

-Deadline (opens in new tab) has claimed Guy Roberts (Hanna), Arnas Fedaravicius (The Last Kingdom), and Gregg Chillingirian (A Discovery of Witches) will play supporting roles.
+Elsewhere, Deadline claims Guy Roberts (Hanna), Arnas Fedaravicius (The Last Kingdom), and Gregg Chillingirian (A Discovery of Witches) will play supporting roles.
 Roberts will reportedly portray Uno Nomesta, a one-eyed soldier who served Lord Agelmar before the latter's death in the season 1 finale.
 Fedaravicius will play Masema, another of Agelmar's former charges.
 Finally, Chillingirian portrays Ingtar Shinowa, a warrior from war-torn lands.

 Finally, The Witcher fansite Redandian Intelligence claims four other actors have been joined the party, including Laura Crowhurst (The Last Bus) and newcomer Natasha J. Murley.
 Game of Thrones' Will Tudor will also allegedly play Barthanes Damodred, a relative of Moiraine's, while Haruka Kuroda (Killing Eve) is set to portray one of Min Farshaw's aunts.